HereComesTheMoon/Wikidata-Akinator/README.md

 For this the program asks a question each turn, and keeps track of the answers of the player.
 The answers are aggregated into a Wikidata query, which restricts the scope of remaining objects.

 Ideally, the player could choose literally anything as their target item (assuming it has a Wikidata entry), and our program would automatically find a Y/N question which cuts the number of remaining candidates in half.
+Due to problems with timeouts and question generation, the program currently restricts itself to guessing a country the player thought of.

 ## Problems / Verdict
 ### Query Timeouts